PixieEngine/Cornerstone/README.md

 Cornerstone.coffee
 =======

-Cornerstone.coffee is a JavaScript extension library that gives you the core classes that you've always wanted.
-Cornerstone is fully tested and fully documented and runs in any JavaScript environment, from the browser to the server, even on Xbox Live.
+Cornerstone is a JavaScript extension library that gives you the core classes you've always wanted.
+Fully tested and fully documented, Cornerstone runs in any JavaScript environment, from the browser to the server, or even on Xbox Live.

 Array Extensions
 ----------------

-The array extensions are inspired by Ruby's core library.
-Simple things like `each`, `remove`, `select`, and `include` are the staples.
-Fancier methods such as `partition`, `rand`, and `extremes` often come in handy during game programming.
+Ruby's core library inspired the Cornerstone `Array` extensions.
+Staple methods include `each`, `remove`, `select`, and `include`.
+Fancier methods such as `partition`, `rand`, and `extremes` come in handy during game programming or web application development.

 Number Extensions
 -----------------

-JavaScript is a language that allows for `Number` to provide many useful methods, but leaves us hanging.
-Cornerstone extends Number.prototype with the ever-popular `clamp`, `times`, and `abs`.
+JavaScript's `Number` class provides many useful methods, but sometimes leaves us hanging.
+Cornerstone extends `Number.prototype` with `clamp`, `times`, and `abs`.
 It also provides the classic utilities `floor`, `ceil`, and `round`.
-But that's just the beginning, there are many more including `primeFactors`.
+For a little spice, try `primeFactors`, `toColorPart`, or a host of other great methods for approaching and modifying numbers, and see where your imagination takes you.

 String Extensions
 -----------------

-String is one of the classes that default JavaScript does the most with, but why stop there.
-Inspired by the Rails inflector, there are many methods provided to alter strings such as `titleize`, `underscore`, and `humanize`.
-Some especially powerful methods like `parse` and `constantize` will no doubt come in handy.
+Default JavaScript does a lot with `String`, but Cornerstone goes even further.
+Inspired by the Rails inflector, there are many methods to alter strings, such as `titleize`, `underscore`, and `humanize`.
+Methods like `parse` and `constantize` are especially powerful for metaprogramming.